Sujeeth-infosec/Image-object-Detection-and-Recognition/README.md

  - Download Pre-tarined deep learning models
     - Download the Pre-trained deep learning models required for image-object detection.
        - RetinaNet Model: retinanet_resnet50_fpn_coco-eeach38b
-       - YOLOv3 Model: yolov3
+       - YOLOv3 Model: To detect custom objects
-       - TinyYOLOv3 Mode: tiny-yolov3
+       - TinyYOLOv3 Mode:

            -  In this Project, We have used RetinaNet Model for image-object detection.